Allosaurus: Postcranial skeleton

-The forelimbs of Allosaurus were short in comparison to the hindlimbs (only about 35% the length of the hindlimbs in adults) and had three fingers per hand, tipped with large, strongly curved and pointed claws.
-The arms were powerful, and the forearm was somewhat shorter than the upper arm (1:1.2 ulna/humerus ratio).
-The wrist had a version of the semilunate carpal also found in more derived theropods like maniraptorans.
-Of the three fingers, the innermost (or thumb) was the largest, and diverged from the others.
-The phalangeal formula is 2-3-4-0-0, meaning that the innermost finger (phalange) has two bones, the next has three, and the third finger has four.
-The legs were not as long or suited for speed as those of tyrannosaurids, and the claws of the toes were less developed and more hoof-like than those of earlier theropods.
-Each foot had three weight-bearing toes and an inner dewclaw, which Madsen suggested could have been used for grasping in juveniles.
-There was also what is interpreted as the splint-like remnant of a fifth (outermost) metatarsal, perhaps used as a lever between the Achilles tendon and foot.
-A 2020 study by Motani and colleagues suggests that Allosaurus was also sexually dimorphic in the width of the femur's head against its length.
+The forelimbs of Allosaurus are short in comparison to the hindlimbs (only about 35% the length of the hindlimbs in adults) and have three fingers per hand, tipped with large, strongly curved and pointed claws.
+The arms were powerful, and the forearm is somewhat shorter than the upper arm (1:1.2 ulna/humerus ratio).
+The wrist has a version of the semilunate carpal also found in more derived theropods like maniraptorans.
+Of the three fingers, the innermost (or thumb) is the largest, and diverged from the others.
+The phalangeal formula is 2-3-4-0-0, meaning that the innermost digit has two bones, the next has three, and the third finger has four.
+The legs are not as long or suited for speed as those of tyrannosaurids, and the claws of the toes are less developed and more hoof-like than those of earlier theropods.
+Each foot has three weight-bearing toes and an inner dewclaw, which Madsen suggested could have been used for grasping in juveniles.
+There is also what is interpreted as the splint-like remnant of a fifth (outermost) metatarsal, perhaps used as a lever between the Achilles tendon and foot.
+A 2020 study by Motani and colleagues suggested that Allosaurus was also sexually dimorphic in the width of the femur's head against its length.

 Skin

 Skin impressions from Allosaurus have been described.
-One impression, from a juvenile specimen, measures 30 cm² and is associated with the anterior dorsal ribs/pectoral region.
-The impression shows small scales measuring 1–3 mm in diameter.
-A skin impression from the "Big Al Two" specimen, associated with the base of the tail, measures 20 cm × 20 cm and shows large scales measuring up to 2 cm in diameter.
+One impression, from a juvenile specimen, measures 30 square centimeters and is associated with the anterior dorsal ribs/pectoral region.
+The impression shows small scales measuring 1 to 3 millimeters in diameter.
+A skin impression from the "Big Al Two" specimen, associated with the base of the tail, measures 20 centimeters by 20 centimeters and shows large scales measuring up to 2 centimeters in diameter.
 However, it has been noted that these scales are more similar to those of sauropods, and due to the presence of non-theropod remains associated with the tail of "Big Al Two" there is a possibility that this skin impression is not from Allosaurus.

-Another Allosaurus fossil features a skin impression from the mandible, showing scales measuring 1–2 mm in diameter.
-The same fossil also preserves skin measuring 20 × 20 cm from the ventral side of the neck, showing scutate scales measuring 0.5 cm wide and 11 cm long.
+Another Allosaurus fossil features a skin impression from the mandible, showing scales measuring 1 to 2 millimeters in diameter.
+The same fossil also preserves skin measuring 20 by 20 centimeters from the ventral side of the neck, showing scutate scales measuring 0.5 centimeters wide and 11 centimeters long.
 A small skin impression from an Allosaurus skull has been reported but never described.
+Additional undescribed skin impressions are known from various parts of the body in one specimen.